cloud-gov/cg-site/content/docs/apps/experimental/custom-buildpacks.md

 ### apt-buildpack

 cloud.gov does not allow the use of `sudo` inside of buildpacks.
 If your app depends on a library that is `apt-get` installable, you can use the CF flavor of [`apt-buildpack`](https://github.com/cloudfoundry/apt-buildpack), which is a custom buildpack.

+## Experimental multi-buildpack support

+Cloud Foundry also offers experimental support for [using multiple buildpacks](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html) for an application.